Stridor: A Merck Manual of Patient Symptoms podcast

 Stridor is a high-pitched, predominantly inspiratory sound.
 It is most commonly associated with acute disorders, such as foreign body aspiration but can be due to more chronic disorders, such as tracheomalacia.

 Stridor is produced by the rapid, turbulent flow of air through a narrowed or partially obstructed segment of the extrathoracic upper airway.
 Involved areas include the pharynx, epiglottis, larynx, and the extrathoracic trachea.

-Most causes manifest acutely, but some patients present with chronic or recurrent symptoms (see see Some Causes of Stridor).
+Most causes manifest acutely, but some patients present with chronic or recurrent symptoms (see Table 8: Some Causes of Stridor).

 The most common causes of acute stridor in children include

 Epiglottitis has historically been a common cause of stridor in children, but its incidence has decreased since the introduction of the Haemophilus influenzae type B (HiB) vaccine.
 Various congenital airway disorders can manifest as recurrent stridor in neonates and infants.

 Vocal cord dysfunction often mimics asthma, so many patients with vocal cord dysfunction are incorrectly given drugs for asthma but do not respond.
 Epiglottitis may be becoming more common among adults, but adults with epiglottitis are less likely than children to have stridor.

 |PrintOpen table in new window